When is Blankety Blank Christmas special on TV? Host, line-up and latest news

 The last two specials, which aired for Comic Relief in 2011 and during Christmas in 2016 respectively, featured celebrity panelists such as Barbara Windsor (EastEnders), David Tennant (Des), TV personality Stacey Solomon, comedian David Walliams, presenter George Lamb, ventriloquist Keith Harris and his puppet Orville, Coronation Street’s Brooke Vincent, Birds of a Feather’s Lesley Joseph, The X Factor’s Louis Walsh, The Chuckle Brothers, presenter Anne Robinson and comedian Joe Lycett.

-The Blankety Blank Christmas special will air later this year.
+The Blankety Blank Christmas special will air on Christmas Day.
 Check out what else is on with our TV Guide, or take a look at our new TV shows 2020 page to find out what’s airing this autumn and beyond.